-    To grow their user base, 8fit started looking for new marketing channels where their core audience in the US and UK was already highly engaged.
+To grow their user base, 8fit started looking for new marketing channels in which their core audiences in the US and UK were already highly engaged.
 In the short term, they wanted to drive app installs and increase paid subscriptions for their premium 8fit Pro offering.
 In the long term, they wanted to determine which marketing platform would provide the best overall results: referrals with a high customer lifetime value (CLV), strong retention rates and an optimal return on ad spend (ROAS).

 “After a few months running Promoted App Pins, we're thrilled by the marketing performance as well as the support and advice we received to help us scale.”

 Pinterest is an ideal marketing channel for 8fit since their core audiences already use Pinterest in their day-to-day lives and the platform boasts a lot of fitness, health and food content.
 8fit also appreciates that people use Pinterest for both browsing and searching.
 Since people use Pinterest to find new ideas, they’re in the right mindset to discover health and fitness tips.

 8fit was a beta partner for Pinterest’s new Promoted App Pins, which enable people to install apps directly from Pinterest.
 The team split their campaigns by gender and country so they could create customised content for each audience.
 They started with narrow targeting, then scaled to a wider audience once they got a sense of what was working.
 8fit also optimised their ad creative over time as they learned what resonated with different kinds of Pinners.